Eric Maxim Choupo-Moting: 2014 and 2022 World Cups

-On 29 March 2022, during the third round of the 2022 FIFA World Cup qualification, he scored a goal for Cameroon to lead 1–0 in an away match against Algeria, which equalized the tie 1–1 on aggregate.
+On 29 March 2022, during the third round of the 2022 FIFA World Cup qualification, he scored a goal for Cameroon to lead 1–0 in an away match against Algeria, which equalised the tie 1–1 on aggregate.
 That match went on into extra time and both teams scored; hence, Cameroon qualified to the 2022 FIFA World Cup on away goals.

 On 9 November 2022, he was included in the 26-man squad for the 2022 FIFA World Cup in Qatar.
 On 28 November, he scored his first World Cup goal in a 3–3 draw against Serbia.

+2026 World Cup qualifying and AFCON exclusion

+Following the unsuccessful 2026 World Cup qualifying campaign, Choupo-Moting was among four veteran players excluded from the 2025 Africa Cup of Nations squad.

 Personal life

 Choupo-Moting was born in Altona, Hamburg, and he attended Gymnasium Altona.
 He was born to a German mother and Cameroonian father.

 Choupo-Moting has a German wife named Nevin.
 They have two children, born 2013 and 2021.

 Style of play

 Choupo-Moting is often stationed as a striker or on the left wing.
-He is a composed finisher and possesses purposeful and powerful dribbling ability, comfortable on either left or right flanks or through the middle of the pitch.
-Choupo-Moting is known for high work rate, long stride and powerful, direct dribbling ability.
+Touted as being "comfortable" playing throughout the middle or onto the left-side of the pitch.

+Choupo-Moting has been cited as having a "composed finisher," with the possession of a "purposeful and powerful dribbling ability."
+Choupo-Moting has also be credited for a high work rate and long stride whilst playing.